News and Views from Bourse

 1 2

-““We have used Bourse for all our company formations for many years and have always been very pleased with their prompt and efficient service and with the quality of the documentation they produce for our clients.
-They are also very helpful and knowledgeable when we ask them for advice and guidance on other Company matters””
+“We have used Bourse for all our environmental/plan/water and drainage/Company and plan searches, and some Local Searches for many years and have always been very pleased with their prompt and efficient service and with the quality of the documentation they produce for our clients.
+We have always found Bourse find a means to help resolve any issue re: timescales or additional information in our cases very promptly”